 Phone and camera (and spare batteries)

 I guess you always have your smartphone with you, but don’t forget to take a good camera too.
 Japan has so many breathtaking landscapes that you don’t want to miss any opportunity to immortalize them.
 Most importantly, don’t forget to take with you some spare batteries and/or powerbanks to charge your devices anywhere.
-I have some great recommendations on my recommend products page if you want to take a look to have some ideas.
+I have some great recommendations on my resources page if you want to take a look to have some ideas.

 Pocket Wi-Fi and SIM card

 If you plan on having internet everywhere in Japan, you must pick a pocket Wi-Fi and/or a Japanese SIM card.
 These are essential because it can be a little difficult to have free Wi-Fi especially when you travel away from the cities.
-If you need some recommendations, feel free to visit my recommended products page for some ideas.
+If you need some recommendations, feel free to visit my resources page for some ideas.

 Over-the-counter medication